awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 8. **Set an ECR lifecycle policy**: The program sets an ECR lifecycle policy using the `setLifeCyclePolicy` method, which automatically removes old or unused Docker images from the repository.

-9. **Push a Docker image to the ECR repository**: The program pushes a local Docker image to the ECR repository using the `pushDockerImage` method, which includes calculating the image's SHA-256 hash, checking layer availability, and completing the image upload.
+9. **Push a Docker image to the ECR repository**: The program pushes a local Docker image to the ECR repository using the Docker Client (its not a recommended way to upload using ECRClient).

 10. **Verify the image in the ECR repository**: The program verifies that the Docker image was successfully pushed to the ECR repository using the `verifyImage` method.

+11. Provide optional steps on how a user can run the image in the ECR repo.

-11. **Delete the ECR repository**: The program prompts the user to delete the ECR repository and its contents using the `deleteECRRepository` method.
+12. **Delete the ECR repository**: The program prompts the user to delete the ECR repository and its contents using the `deleteECRRepository` method.

 ### Program execution
-The following shows the output of the program in the console.
+The following shows the output of the Amazon ECR program in the console.

 ``` java
   The Amazon Elastic Container Registry (ECR) is a fully-managed Docker container registry